-- The maintenance of beneficial ownership information and, since 2017, a requirement for a beneficial ownership register.
-Subject to any available exemptions, exempted companies and LLCs are now required to complete and maintain a beneficial ownership register at their Cayman Islands registered office with a licensed corporate service provider with information made available by the Cayman Islands government to certain law enforcement agencies upon legitimate request. - The Cayman Islands introduced the Tax Information Authority (International Tax Compliance) (Country-by-Country Reporting) Regulations in 2017.
-In summary, these regulations implement in the jurisdiction the model legislation published under the OECD's Base Erosion and Profit Shifting Action 13 Report (Transfer Pricing Documentation and Country-By-Country Reporting). - The Cayman Islands continue to review and revise its AML Regulations and related guidance to ensure they remain in line with current Financial Action Task Force (FATF) recommendations and global practice from time to time.
+- register with CIMA, introducing a proportionate regulatory overlay for closed-ended funds that resulted in several benefits.
+This was in response to recommendations made by international partners and is evidence of the Cayman Islands' commitment to cooperative jurisdiction, as affirmed by a variety of international organisations.
+It covers similar ground to existing or proposed legislation in a number of other jurisdictions. - The Cayman Islands has implemented the comprehensive automatic exchange of information (AEOI) regimes of both the Organisation for Economic Co-operation and Development's (OECD) Common Reporting Standard (CRS) and the US Foreign Account Tax Compliance Act (FATCA).
+Reporting financial institutions have customer due diligence, annual reporting obligations in the Cayman Islands and the recent new annual requirement to file a CRS Compliance Form.
+Reports, as well as the annual CRS Compliance Form, are made to the Cayman Islands Tax Information Authority (TIA) administered by the government's Department for International Tax Cooperation.
+The TIA in turn provides account information automatically to the tax authorities of over 100 jurisdictions. - The maintenance of beneficial ownership information and a requirement for a beneficial ownership register.
+Subject to any available exemptions, exempted companies and LLCs are required to complete and maintain a beneficial ownership register at their Cayman Islands registered office with a licensed corporate service provider with information made available by the Cayman Islands government to certain law enforcement agencies upon legitimate request. - The Cayman Islands introduced the Tax Information Authority (International Tax Compliance) (Country-by-Country Reporting)

+- Regulations in 2017.
+In summary, these regulations implement in the jurisdiction the model legislation published under the OECD's Base Erosion and Profit Shifting Action 13 Report (Transfer Pricing Documentation and Country-By-Country Reporting). - The Cayman Islands continue to review and revise its Anti-Money Laundering (AML) Regulations and related guidance to ensure they remain in line with current Financial Action Task Force (FATF) recommendations and global practice from time to time.
 The requirements of the AML Regulations include the appointment of natural persons as AML officers to entities carrying on "relevant financial business" (which includes Cayman Islands investment funds vehicles) to oversee the effective implementation of AML programmes carried out by or on behalf of such entities.
-The Cayman Islands' latest technical compliance assessment was published by the Caribbean FATF on 19 February
+As a result of the Cayman Islands' continued enhancement of its AML/CFT regime, including by way of introducing administrative penalties and sanctions that are intended to be effective, proportionate and dissuasive. the FATF has determined that the Cayman Islands has the highest compliance rating with respect to all 40 FATF recommendations relating to AML and countering the financing of terrorism. - In further response to and compliance with OECD Base Erosion and Profit shifting standards, in December 2018, the Cayman Islands brought into force the International Tax Co-Operation (Economic Substance) Act (As Revised) and associated regulations and guidance.
+This law introduced reporting and economic substance requirements for certain Cayman Islands-domiciled entities and partnerships undertaking certain activities, with reporting made to the TIA.
+The economic substance regime incorporates certain exemptions, specifically for vehicles that fall within the statutory definition of an investment funds.